cosmicpoi/demos/demos/spring2.md

 src: "spring2.html"
 ---

-This is an implementation of the Cellular Automata algorithm.
+This was another experiment I did in preparation for the 'Fabric' demo, this time with click support.